Lipitor Lawsuit Ohio Statute of Limitations

 In certain situations it isn’t reasonable for a person who has suffered an injury to know what caused their injury until a much later date.
 For example, a patient taking Lipitor who developed diabetes might not know that Lipitor may have caused their diabetes until much later.

 Statutes of limitations are complex and can be changed at any time by the legislature or courts of the particular state.
 For a full analysis of any potential legal claims and relevant statutes of limitation related to your case it is important to consult with a lawyer.
 When you contact us, one of our attorneys will determine how the law relates to your claim.

 If you or a loved one has suffered from diabetes after taking Lipitor, you may have important legal rights.
-For a free no-obligation case review from a lawyer complete our short contact form or call 1-888-210-9968 to speak to an attorney about your case.
+For a free no-obligation case review call 1-888-210-9968 to speak to an attorney about your case.